Advantages of Twin Outboard Motors on Your Boat

 If all things were equal, including the horsepower and hull weight, a single outboard should be faster in the water.
 A single gear case and propeller would normally create less drag in the water than two.
 And, the weight of two smaller outboard motors will usually exceed the weight of one large motor.

 In real life, many twin installations offer horsepower figures that greatly exceed a single outboard.
 The difference in weight between twin 150s and twin 200s is very little.
 Yet, the additional 100 horsepower gives a much better top-speed advantage over a single 300.

-The engines in a twin-engine setup are subject to less stress than a single engine because each one is only pulling half its weight in powering the boat.
-At high speeds, a single engine may be running at its maximum.
+The engines in a twin-engine setup are subject to less stress than a single-engine because each one is only pulling half its weight in powering the boat.
+At high speeds, a single-engine may be running at its maximum.
 At the same speed, twin-engines will be cruising along smoothly and more comfortably.
-The boat can travel at higher top speed for greater distances, without overheating or over-stressing a single engine.
+The boat can travel at a higher top speed for greater distances without overheating or over-stressing a single-engine.

 A boat that has twin outboards is considerably easier to maneuver than a single-outboard setup.
 Twins work together as a team.
 They have directional thrust vectors that allow you to even spin the boat in place and turn it extremely sharp angles.
 At low speeds, you won’t have to swing the stern out, and you can even “walk” the boat sideways to sidle right up to the dock.
 Yes, a single-outboard system is maneuverable, but with a twin, you have a big edge.
 The ability to jockey the boat around inside tighter than normal spaces with ease is quite valuable when you need it.

 With twin engines at the stern of your boat, you’ll have much greater stability.
 If you’re out fishing, cruising, or just anchored in place, you’ll get a lot less movement in a twin-engine boat than with one that has just one.
 This is because the weight of the engines is spread out across the width of the boat, making it much more stable than with a single-engine.